intel-ai-tce/vllm/benchmarks/cpu_binding/priority_core_turbo/README.md

-# Enabling Priority Core Turbo (PCT) to improve vLLM Performance on GPUs
+# Enabling Priority Core Turbo (PCT) to improve vLLM Performance for GPUs

 PCT allows for dynamic prioritization of high-priority cores, enabling them to run at higher turbo frequencies.
 In parallel, lower-priority cores operate at base frequency, ensuring optimal distribution of CPU resources.